 Fourth, was the Town.
 You couldn't get everything you wanted in your local center.
 Downtown was principally those businesses which carried Everything Else.

 Fifth was Entertainment/Recreation.
 This was scattered all over town.
-The Movie Theater was in Downtown, the Civic Auditorium was in Western Community, the Golf Course was
+The Movie Theater was in Downtown, the Civic Auditorium was in Western Community, the Golf Course was in Northern Community.
+Restaurants and diners could be found in every Community.

 Sixth was the broadest layer: The Fairgrounds on North Mesa, the Reservoir, Sawyers Hill, Pajarito Mountain, and Camp May.